 Image credit: buzzle

 Acid rains are formed by a chemical reaction that begins when sulfur dioxide and nitrogen oxides combine in the atmosphere with water vapors.
-The resulting acid rain is capable to destroy animals and plants, and entire forests.
-If it reaches lakes or river, it destroys all the organisms living there.
+This results in acidic rain capable of destroying animals and plants, and whole forests.
+In fact, it can kill organisms living in oceans.

 14. Ionospheric Layer